dbazile/andsoitcontinues.com/data/markdown/serializer-py.md

+---
-Date:     2013-09-26
+date:    2013-09-26
-Subject:  serializer.py
+subject: serializer.py
+tags:
+    - portfolio
-Tags:     portfolio, python
+    - python
+abstract: |
-Abstract: Written by me this afternoon, this script traverses a directory structure and strings all of the supported files together into a single plaintext file -- essentially, a compressionless archive.
+    Written by me this afternoon, this script traverses a directory structure and strings all of the supported files together into a single plaintext file -- essentially, a compressionless archive.
     Under normal circumstances, no one should ever need this...
+---

 ## Source